 If you apply for a job with us, we will collect the information you include in your application.

 Sensitive information is personal information such as health information and information about racial or ethnic origin that is generally afforded a higher level of privacy protection.

 In order to comply with our obligations under Australian law, we may collect sensitive information on behalf of the Australian Government, including your language background, citizenship status, status as an indigenous Australian, disability status and health information.

 We only collect sensitive information where it is reasonably necessary for our business functions and you have consented, or we are required to do so by law.

 2.3 Information other than personal information ("non-personal information")

 When you visit our website, some of the information that is collected about your visit is not personal information, because it does not reveal your identity.
-We use this information to help us improve our services.
+We use this information to help us improve our services and for marketing purposes.
 We may aggregate this information for our own statistical purposes.
 Provided that it remains anonymous, we may disclose that aggregated information to third parties or publish it for marketing or research purposes.

 Site visit information